cision-ux/coding-style-guide/README.md

 - use a “last-of-type” or “first-of-type” class when you need to remove styling on the first or last element (LOOK INTO AND SHARE AN EXAMPLE IN USE)

 ### LESS
+Divide your CSS styling in to separate LESS files following the boostrap setup.
 - alerts.less
 - badges.less
 - breadcrumbs.less